sudhz/sudhz/README.md

 # Hey there, I'm Sudhanshu 👋

 I'm a software developer who loves building things that solve real problems.
-I enjoy digging into backend engineering, experimenting with DevOps, crafting user-friendly CLI tools, and playing around with AI.
+I work across backend engineering, AI/ML tooling, and DevOps mostly in the Microsoft ecosystem, but I enjoy exploring Go and Python when the problem calls for it.

 ## 🛠️ Stuff I Work With